garethmarkel/ukb-administration/docs/pheno/tradition.md

-# Using the plain text phenotypes
+# Phenotype extraction - Plain text
 Comparing to the SQL database, exctracting phenotypes from the text files are simpler, require only basic knowledge of `grep` and `awk`.
 In this section, we provide a step by step example of extracting a phenotype from the text file.